imcathalat/minibistro-epitech/README.md

 ### Instalation / Compilation

+1. Clone this repository
-1. Open your terminal.
+2. Open your terminal.
-2. Navigate to the project folder.
+3. Navigate to the project folder.
-3. Run
+4. Run
 ```bash
 make
 ```